eccelerators/SimStm/README.md

 The `tb_simstm` module should not be changed by the user.
 The signals and interrupts that the user wants to control the DUT or the Mocks shall be defined in `tb_signals_pkg`.
-The buses the user wants to connect to the DUT or the Mocks shall be defined in `tb_bus_pkg`, and eventually, a new bus type package if the predefined buses aren't sufficient.
+The buses the user wants to connect to the DUT or the Mocks shall be defined in `tb_bus_pkg`, and eventually, a new bus type package if the predefined busses aren't sufficient.
 All other packages shall not be changed.

 ![simstm-overview](https://github.com/eccelerators/simstm/assets/124497409/1f15e6b8-1587-4bd7-96a7-8ad51ebe7d05)